-Prior to production blasting, Boral will contact affected landowners or occupiers within two kilometres of the pit seeking expressions of interest in being notified of future blasts.
-This invitation will also be permanently posted on the mine's website.
+Prior to commencing under the new DA, Boral contacted affected landowners or occupiers within two kilometres of the pit seeking expressions of interest in being notified of future blasts.
+This invitation has also been permanently posted on the mine's website.